 In each moment, in each action, you are either taking a step TOWARDS your goal(s), or AWAY from them.
 I use a razor of clarity in all situations.
 In work: is this activity supporting my work today?
 In a relationship: does this activity give care and warmth to my relationship?
-In mindfulness: does my next right action support my authentic goals and move me TOWARDS or AWAY from my goals.
+In mindfulness: does my next right action support my authentic goals and move me TOWARD or AWAY from my goals?
 In dealing with others: how can I respond to this request, or this disconnection, with clarity and honesty?

 The Razor of Clarity

 As we manage our thoughts, moods, and time we can use this Razor of Clarity.